maxharlow/graphik/README.md

 Make simple charts quickly.

-Graphik was built to let journalists rapidly build chart images with a predefined visual style, without needing special software or a team of graphic designers.
+Graphik was built to let journalists rapidly build chart images with a predefined visual style, without needing special software and a team of graphic designers.

 Usage